 katchley@illinois.edu

-Systems innovation research addresses the design and implementation of specialized computer systems to efficiently and accurately execute the algorithms for mining actionable intelligence from multiomics data.
+Systems innovation research addresses designing and implementing specialized computer systems to efficiently and accurately execute the algorithms for mining actionable intelligence from multi-omics data.
 CCBGM's application-specific computing systems will have the ability to:

-CCBGM designs will also address constant evaluation, monitoring, and quality control of algorithms, workflows, and systems, which will provide the flexibility to incorporate new data, statistical models, and algorithms as they become available.
+CCBGM designs will also address constant evaluation, monitoring, and quality control of algorithms, workflows, and systems, providing the flexibility to incorporate new data, statistical models, and algorithms as they become available.
+The University of Illinois and Mayo Clinic are leveraging the power of data analytics, artificial intelligence, machine learning, and high-performance computation to advance healthcare discovery.

 This external link provides additional information that is consistent with the intended purpose of this site.
 NSF cannot attest to the accuracy of a non-federal site.